 One.
 Is every agent action replayable from a captured trace?
 If the answer is "mostly, except when the model calls a tool that mutates state," the replay story is not real yet.

 Two.
-Is every agent release gated on the full history of past failures?
+Is the launch decision checked against the reviewed failures that matter for this workflow?
 If the regression bank is "the engineer remembers the last few issues," the gate is not real yet.

 Three.
 Is every action above a defined risk threshold escalating to a credentialed human before it executes?
 If escalation happens after the fact, escalation is not the right word for what is happening.